-NOTE: When making data connections listed in Tables 2 through 8, always connect the pins labeled IN on the transmitter to the pins labeled OUT on the external equipment, and the pins labeled IN on the external equipment to the pins labeled OUT on the transmitter.
+NOTE: When making data connections to the transmitter as listed in Tables 2 through 10, always connect the pins labeled IN on the transmitter to the pins labeled OUT on the external equipment, and the pins labeled IN on the external equipment to the pins labeled OUT on the transmitter.
+When making data connections to the receiver, always connect the pins labeled IN on the receiver to the pins labeled OUT on the external equipment, and the pins labeled IN on the external equipment to the pins labeled OUT on the receiver.